 On the date of each annual meeting of our stockholders, each non-employee director who continues to serve as a director of our company following the meeting will be granted awards under our 2015 Plan with an aggregate grant date fair value (as calculated for financial reporting purposes) equal to the lesser of (a) \$320,000 or (b) the fair value of 22,500 stock options measured as of the annual meeting date.
-Once the aggregate fair value of the continuing director award has been determined, the continuing director will be granted a stock option having a grant date fair value equal to 70% of such amount and restricted stock units having a grant date fair value equal to 30% of such amount.
-In no event, however, shall the fair value of the annual award, together with the fair value of any initial award granted to a new director who joined the Board in the same fiscal year, exceed \$320,000 in the aggregate.
+Once the aggregate fair value of the continuing director award has been determined, the continuing director will be granted a stock option having a grant date fair value equal to 70% of such amount and restricted stock units having a grant date fair value of any initial award granted to a new director who joined the Board in the same fiscal year, exceed \$320,000 in the aggregate.